 There is no mortgage interest offset allowed against rental income for personally owned residential property.
 Instead, a basic rate tax credit is given for interest paid.
 This effectively means that the amount of tax relief available to higher rate taxpayers is half what it used to be when full offset was allowed.
 That result has become painfully obvious as interest rates - and hence mortgage costs - have risen.
-Some buyto-let investors have found that their net property income disappears completely after their fixed rate mortgage has been refinanced at the end of its term.
+Some buyto-let investors have found that their net property income disappears completely after their fixed rate mortgage has been refinanced at the end of its term at today's higher interest rates.